AndrewMMickel/Parcel.Solution/Parcels/README.md

-# _Numbers To Words_
+# _Parcels Project_

-#### _Numbers to Words, 10/28/2020_
+#### _Parcel prices, 10/28/2020_

 #### By _Andrew Mickel_

 ## Description

-_This program will ask a user to input a number.
-The inputted number will be transformed and outputted into the alphabetical spelling of that number._
+_A test in using MVC.
+This application will ask for the dimensions of a parcel and will output a price determined by the inputted dimensions._

 ## Setup/Installation Requirements